This page tells you about the chemotherapy drug combination BEACOPP and its possible side effects. There is information about

 - Gritty eyes, blurred vision or watery eyes may occur

 - Loss of fertility – you may not be able to become pregnant or father a child after this treatment.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment

 Between 1 and 10 in every 100 people have one or more of these.

 - A sore mouth affects up to 8 out of 100 people (8%) and may be severe

-- Numbness or tingling in fingers and toes affects about 1 in 20 people (5%) and can cause difficulty with small tasks such as doing up buttons – it may start a few days or weeks after the beginning of treatment and usually gradually goes within a few months of treatment ending
+- Numbness or tingling in fingers and toes affects about 1 in 20 people (5%).
+It can cause difficulty with small tasks such as doing up buttons.
+This may start a few days or weeks after the beginning of treatment.
+It usually gradually goes within a few months of treatment ending

 - Inflammation of the lungs – let your doctor or nurse know if you have a dry cough, breathlessness, chest pain or a high temperature